Novel Coronavirus - Resources for preventing spread of this highly infectious disease

 I have no affiliation with these products they are only suggestions to get you started on your search.

 Protection for Mouth, Nose and Eyes

-We are currently in flu season (October to March) and many people will have symptoms similar to Coronavirus.
-Unless people know they have come in contact with a person infected with Coronavirus they may not get tested.
+Ireland was in flu season (October to March) when COVID-19 arrived on our shores and many people would have had symptoms similar to Coronavirus.
+Unless people knew they had come in contact with a person infected with Coronavirus they may not have contacted their G.P.
 See Ireland’s H.S.E. advice on when to get tested for COVID-19.

 Consider also protection for your eyes and choose eye goggles that provide good cover and visibility.

 Alcohol-based anti-microbial hand gels are suited to on-the-go use.
 The most effective versions have alcohol content between 70-95%.
 Take care with these solutions as they are flammable.
 Also they may cause harm if accidently ingested so keep out of reach of children and avoid contact with the eyes also.

 Alcohol- based anti-microbial hand gels are available in most supermarkets, pharmacies and health stores.